-3.4 Recognition of outside basis differences of subsidiaries classified as discontinued operations
+3.4 Recognition of outside basis differences of subsidiaries classified as held-forsale or disposed of (updated July 2023)

 The guidance in ASC 740-30-25-9 through 25-10 states that the tax benefit for the excess of the tax basis over the financial reporting basis (or the tax liability when the financial reporting basis exceeds the tax basis of a foreign subsidiary in accordance with ASC 740-30-25-18) of an investment in a subsidiary (outside basis difference) should be recognized when it is apparent that the temporary differences will reverse in the foreseeable future.
-See section 14.7, Limitations on deferred tax assets, of our FRD, Income taxes, for further details.
+When a subsidiary is classified as held-for-sale (or disposed of if not held-for-sale prior to disposal), the foreseeable future criterion is met, presuming the sale would cause the related basis difference to reverse.
+See section 14.5, Limitations on deferred tax assets for outside basis difference of foreign and domestic subsidiaries, corporate joint ventures and investees, of our FRD, Income taxes, for further details.

-3.5 Disclosure
+3.5 Disclosure (updated May 2022)